antoniomika/sish/README.md

 To use sish, you need to add a wildcard DNS record that is used for multiplexed subdomains.
 Adding an `A` record with `*` as the subdomain to the IP address of your server is the simplest way to achieve this configuration.

-## Demo - At this time, the demo instance has been set to require auth due to abuse

-There is a demo service (and my private instance) currently running on `ssi.sh` that doesn't require any authentication.
-This service provides default logging (errors, connection IP/username, and pubkey fingerprint).
-I do not log any of the password authentication data or the data sent within the service/tunnels.
-My deploy uses the exact deploy steps that are listed above.
-This instance is for testing and educational purposes only.
-You can deploy this extremely easily on any host (Google Cloud Platform provides an always-free instance that this should run perfectly on).
-If the service begins to accrue a lot of traffic, I will enable authentication and then you can reach out to me to get your SSH key whitelisted (make sure it's on GitHub and you provide me with your GitHub username).

 ## Notes

 1. This is by no means production ready in any way.
 This was hacked together and solves a fairly specific